 Kotlin vs. Java — An Ultimate Comparison With Examples

-In this part of an article, we will compare Java and Kotlin in terms of the parameters important for the development.
+In this part of the article, we will compare Java and Kotlin programming languages in terms of the parameters important for the development.
 They include the following:

 Speed Of Coding